All Around the World (Lisa Stansfield song): Music video

 The accompanying music video of "All Around the World" was directed by Philip Richardson.
 It was nominated as Best New Artist in a Video on the MTV Video Music Awards in 1990.
-The video was later published on Stansfield's official YouTube channel in October 2012.
-It had generated more than 61 million views as of January 2023.

 The video opens with a close-up of Stansfield in black-and-white speaking the intro.
 As the song begins, the camera circle around Stansfield, now in colours.
 The backdrop is a world map.
 Her hair is very short, she wears red lipstick and her famous kiss curls.
 Next she sits outdoors in the rain, performing on the stairs in front of a house.
 Other scenes shows Stansfield singing, while she rotates in the middle of a ring of men standing next to each other as the camera follows her round.
 Towards the end, she stands in the rain and sings as the raindrops are falling on her face.

 1992, 2003 and 2014 versions

 In 1992, Stansfield re-recorded "All Around the World" as a duet with Barry White.
 This version was included on her single "Time to Make You Mine" (March 1992).
 All artist royalties from this record were donated to the charity Trading Places.
 The Peter Stuart-directed music video for the duet version was also released.
 In November 1992, this duet version was also included on White's retrospective box set, Just for You.
 In 2003, Stansfield released Biography: The Greatest Hits which was promoted by her signature song, "All Around the World."
 In the United States, the promotional single included remixes created by Norty Cotto and reached number thirty-four on the Billboard's Hot Dance Club Songs.
 The digital promo single with remix by Junior Vasquez was also released.

 In 2014, the remixes of "All Around the World" were included on the deluxe 2CD + DVD re-releases of Affection, Face Up and on the People Hold On ...
 The Remix Anthology compilation (also on The Collection 1989–2003).
 Affection re-release includes: Long Version, Around the House Mix and Runaway Love Mix, all from 1989.
 Face Up 2014 re-release features remixes from 2003: Norty Cotto Remix, Norty's World Dub and Junior Vasquez Earth Anthem.
 Finally, People Hold On...The Remix Anthology includes: The Global Quest from 1989, American Club Remix from 1990 and previously unreleased Attack Mix by The 45 King.